-The document is for informational purposes only and is not an offer or solicitation for the purchase or sale of any financial instrument or service.
+NO OFFER: The document is for informational purposes only and is not an offer or solicitation for the purchase or sale of any financial instrument or service in any jurisdiction.
 The material herein was prepared without any consideration of the investment objectives, financial situation or particular needs of anyone who may receive it.
-This document is not, and must not be treated as, investment advice, investment recommendations, or investment research.
+This document is not, and must not be treated as, investment advice, an investment recommendation, investment research, or a recommendation about the suitability or appropriateness of any security, commodity, investment, or particular investment strategy, and must not be construed as a projection or prediction.